t-taniai/LocalExpStereo/README.md

 - -smooth_weight {float}: Smoothness weight (lambda in the paper).
 - -filterRedious {int}: The redius of matching windows (ie, filterRedious/2 is the kernel radius of guided image filter).

+## Updates
+- The function of initial iterations (option: pmIterations) is added to accelerate the inference.
+- The implementation of guided image filter has been improved from the paper, which reduces the running times by half.

 ## Pre-computed MC-CNN matching costs
 We use matching cost volumes computed by MC-CNN-acrt (https://github.com/jzbontar/mc-cnn).
 We provide pre-computed matching cost data for 30 test and training image pairs of Middlebury benchmark V3.